DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 ## Overview

-We partner with [Rock The Vote](https://www.rockthevote.org) to register young people to vote on behalf of DoSomething.org, by redirecting to them to the Rock The Vote (RTV) registration website and appending our partner ID: `https://register.rockthevote.com/registrants/new?partner=37187`
+We partner with [Rock The Vote](https://www.rockthevote.org) to register young people to vote on behalf of DoSomething.org, by redirecting to them to the Rock The Vote (RTV) registration website and appending our partner ID:

+> register.rockthevote.com/registrants/new?partner=37187

+We can pre-populate the voter registration email address and zip via `email_address` and `home_zip_code` query parameters, which we often include when redirecting an authenticated user on the web:

+> rockthevote.com/registrants/new?partner=37187&source=user:58e68d5da0bfad4c3b4cd722,source:web,source_details:onlinedrivereferral,referral=true&email_address=puppet.sloth@dosomething.org&home_zip_code=94116

+## Import

 Our importer app, [Chompy](https://www.github.com/dosomething/chompy) downloads all voter registrations created with our partner ID, and imports them as `voter-reg` posts by posting to the Rogue API.
-See [import docs](https://github.com/DoSomething/chompy/blob/master/docs/imports/rock-the-vote.md).
+See [import docs](https://github.com/DoSomething/chompy/blob/master/docs/imports#rock-the-vote) for details.

+### Tracking Source

+When we redirect to the RTV registration form, we include a `source` query parameter.
+Per the [RTV docs](https://www.rockthevote.org/programs-and-partner-resources/tech-for-civic-engagement/partner-ovr-tool-faqs/partner-ovr-tool-faqs/), a source parameter is used to:

+> track the success of various campaigns, affiliates, social media posts, and more using just one tool.

+When we download the RTV reports, each registration contains the `source` query parameter that was present when the user began their registration.
+The expected values to pass for the `source` are comma-separated `key:value` substrings:

+> user:5547be89469c64ec7d8b518d,source:web,source_details:VoterRegQuiz_completed_notsure

+This tracking source value is saved within the serialized `details` field of the `voter-reg` post, and is utilized by both the Chompy import and Looker:

+- `user` - This is the Northstar user ID of either the authenticated user registering to vote, or the referring alpha user for a beta registration, when the `referral` key is present.

+- `source` - This is similar to a `utm_source`.

+  - Examples: `web`, `sms`, `email`

+- `source_detail` - This is similar to a `utm_campaign`.

+  - Examples: [`hellobar`](<(development/features/sitewide-banner.md)>), `broadcastID_4YOiqwTVOOVklZFARAFd4h`, `VoterRegQuiz_completed_votebymail`, `onlinedrivereferral`

+- `referral` - If this is set, the `user` parameter should be used as the `referrer_user_id` on the `voter-reg` post.

+**Notes**

+- Some older voter registration URLs may contain `campaignID` and `campaignRunID` keys within their tracking source.
+These have long been deprecated by the import: when we first started on voter registration, we used multiple campaigns.
+The import would update the `campaignID` and `campaignRunID` values on the `voter-reg` post if present within the tracking source.
+See [#171090116](https://www.pivotaltracker.com/story/show/171090116) for details.

 ## Voting Portal

 We host our voting portal, [vote.dosomething.org](https://vote.dosomething.org) on Instapage.
-It prompts user for their email and zip, and redirects them to the Rock The Vote registration URL with our partner ID, pre-populating the email and zip submitted from the form.
+It displays a form that prompts for email and zip, and redirects them to the Rock The Vote registration URL with our partner ID, pre-populating the email and zip submitted from the form.

+When constructing a URL for the voting portal, we include the tracking source via a `r` query parameter, which is then added as a `source` parameter when redirecting the user to the RTV registration site after they enter their email and zip (handled via JS on Instapage).

+Example:

+> vote.dosomething.org/covid19?r=campaignID:8017,campaignRunID:8022,source:web,source_details:VoterRegQuiz_completed_notsure

+### Influencers

+We host customized voter registration drives for influencers on our Instapage, by creating pages like https://vote.dosomething.org/NoorAldayeh on Instapage and passing a relevant tracking source when redirecting to the RTV registration site:

+> source:influencer,source_details:noor_aldayeh

 ## Voter Registration Action

-The `VoterRegistrationAction` content type can be used to display a call to action button that redirects a user to our vote.dosomething.org portal.
+The [`VoterRegistrationAction` content type](development/content-types/voter-registration-action.md) can be used to display a call to action button that redirects a user to our vote.dosomething.org portal.

+A `clicked_voter_registration_action` analytics event is fired when the user clicks on the CTA to visit the voter registration portal.

+## Start Voter Registration Form

+The `StartVoterRegistrationForm` component displays form fields for email and zip, and redirects a user directly to the RTV registration site upon submitting.
+It's currently hardcoded on the [OVRD alpha page](#alpha-page) and [Quiz Result page](#quiz-result-page).

+A `clicked_voter_registration_action` analytics event is fired when the user submits the form to continue their voter registration on the RTV registration site.

-## Online Registration Drives
+## Online Drives

 The call to action in the [Ready, Set, Vote campaign](https://www.dosomething.org/us/campaigns/online-registration-drive/) asks a member (the alpha) to get their friends to register to vote, by providing them with a custom URL to their own Online Voter Registration Drive (OVRD) that they can share with their friends (the betas).